ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/object.md

 ▸ **some**<`T`\>(`obj`, `predicate`): `boolean`

-Checks that some object property satisfies condition.
+Checks if some object property satisfies condition.

 #### Type parameters